-31-Dec-2020 & 31-Dec-2019

-RISK TYPE Gross Exposures Net Exposures Risk-Weighted Assets Minimum Capital Requirement at 8%
+RISK TYPE Net Exposures Risk-Weighted Assets

 RM'000 RM'000 RM'000 RM'000

 Large Exposures Risk Requirements - - - -

-\ The minimum regulatory capital requirement before including capital conservation buffer and countercyclical capital buffer.
+^{} The minimum regulatory capital requirement before including capital conservation buffer and countercyclical capital buffer.

 The Bank does not have any capital requirement for Large Exposure Risk as there is no amount in excess of the lowest threshold arising from equity holdings as specified in BNM's RWCAF.